ImperialCollegeLondon/pyrealm/docs/source/users/demography/light_capture.md

 i_abs.sum(axis=0).round(2)
 ```

-However, when the community is growing in a cell with a smaller area, the canopies of
-each stem are forced into four overlapping layers and light capture decreases.
+The example code below places the same community of cohorts into a much smaller area:
+the tree crowns cannot all fit into a single layer and so are arranged under the PPA
+model into layers.

 ```{code-cell} ipython3
 gappy_community = Community(